ErnieAtLYD/frontendmentor-order/README.md

 - I got these comps from FrontendMentor.
 They're design pattern libraries - their grids, their color patterns, etc.  aren't going to be aligned to Tailwinds, which is to be expected I guess.
 Tailwind is probably a lot better for the developer who has to be his own designer and has the ability to have a UI to work from such as shadcn

-- responsive and hover beahviors: add

-- prettier and tailwind.

-- code reviewing and tailwind
-> for flexbox, what do i need to change if i need elements going top to bottom instead of going left to right? i'm using tailwind.

-GitHub Copilot
-In Tailwind CSS, you can use the flex-col class to make the flex container's items flow from top to bottom.

-Here's how you can apply it to your code:

-In this code, flex makes the div a flex container, flex-col makes the items flow from top to bottom, items-center aligns the items along the cross axis (which is now horizontal due to flex-col), and justify-center aligns the items along the main axis (which is now vertical due to flex-col).

 ### Continued development